karkman/MetagenomeCourse2019/MetagenomePart1.md

-*Antti Karkman and Jenni Hultman*

-# Metagenome analysis of bird feces dataset
+# Metagenome analysis of infant gut metagenomes
 Log into Taito, either with ssh (Mac/Linux) or PuTTy (Windows)

-# All the scripts are to be run in BioInfo_course folder!
+__All the scripts are to be run in `Metagenomics2019` folder!__

 ## Data download
 First set up the course directory, make some folders and then download the data.
 Move to work directory at CSC and make a course directory there.
 Or a subfolder under a previous course folder.
 ```
 cd $WRKDIR
-mkdir BioInfo_course
+mkdir Metagenomics2019
-cd BioInfo_course
+cd Metagenomics2019
 mkdir raw_data
 mkdir scripts
 mkdir trimmed_data